justin2004/weblog/DRAFTS/1G/README.md

     - has some properties including the section name, and the actual text

+TODO is it more clear to talk about choices or options? or a choice with options?

 The implementaion choices I am refering to are the choices about where to put data.

 With LPG you can put data in: